 1- Belief in Allah Most High

--He has created them and everything around them.
+He is the One and Only.
+He has created them and everything around them.

--He loves and protects them.
+He loves and protects them.

--He is powerful and capable of doing anything He desires.
+He is powerful and capable of doing anything He desires.

-4- Belief in the fact that there is a life after death where Allah Most High will judge everybody, then reward or punish them based on their deeds in this life.
+Belief in the fact that there is a life after death where Allah Most High will judge everybody, then reward or punish them based on their deeds in this life.

 Practical Tips That Can Help Build Belief in Our Children

 1- Introducing and maintaining certain habits can help foster a sound belief in their hearts.
-Examples of these habits are:-
+Examples of these habits are:

-Supplicating to Allah Most High during and after prayer, when going out, when riding in the car, before sleeping, and so on, builds their connection with Allah Most High and reminds them that He is near, which gives them a sense of strength and courage.
+Supplicating to Allah Most High during and after prayer, when going out, when riding in the car, before sleeping, and so on, builds their connection with Allah (SWT) and reminds them that He is near, which gives them a sense of strength and courage.

 We should try to encourage our children to reflect on the reasons behind them, the capable power behind them, and the fact that they must be there for a purpose.

-Using different events such as the birth of a baby, the death of a person, or the healing of a wound, to illustrate some of the belief we want our children to have is very important.
+Using different events, such as the birth of a baby, the death of a person, or the healing of a wound, to illustrate some of the beliefs we want our children to have is very important.

 About the boys in Surat Al-Kahf (The Cave) and the story of how their faith and belief influenced their choices, or the story of the magicians at the time of Prophet Musa (Moses) and the total change in their perception once they believed.